 Cryptocurrency, it really should be called Crypto-stuff, it’s not currency or money or even a real thing that you can feel or touch.
-Cryptocurrency is like numbers in computers.
+Cryptocurrency is just numbers in computers.
 It’s not that different from an Excel Spreadsheet that’s encrypted and emailed to hundreds of your friends to store a copy.
 Every time you make a change to a line, you update everyone else’s spreadsheet.

 Of course, there needs to be a magical and mystical story that no one really understand to get investors to buy cryptos.
 Apparently, this is big business as more than 4,500 cryptocurrencies are in existence today.
 That got me to thinking…